-EBay CEO Wenig steps down, finance head takes over as interim chief
+eBay CEO Wenig steps down, finance head takes over as interim chief

-REUTERS: EBay on Wednesday (Sep 25) replaced Chief Executive Officer Devin Wenig with finance head Scott Schenkel on an interim basis and said it continued to explore options for its businesses, sending its shares down nearly 2 per cent.
+REUTERS: eBay Inc on Wednesday (Sep 25) replaced Chief Executive Officer Devin Wenig with finance head Scott Schenkel on an interim basis and said it continued to explore options for its businesses, sending its shares down nearly 2 per cent.

 In response, eBay in March announced a review of its ticketing unit, StubHub, and eBay Classifieds businesses.
 It had also agreed to appoint two new directors to its board as part of an agreement with activist investors to avert a proxy contest.